creativity tool # 3: Books *

 Once landscape is done, she can use toy characters or make her own characters to play.
 Use “story game” to retell the plot or allow your child to “play with a story”.
 While she is playing pretend with her “story game”, encourage her to narrate it .

 To make your own characters, you can find images for the characters online, print them, cut out (alternatively, your child might do the cutting and coloring if needed).
 The last part is to make your characters “stand”.
 First of all, you can make them sturdy by gluing them to the card board and then cutting out again.
 My students and I made standees by cutting rings (about 3 inches tall) from paper towel tube, making two vertical cuts on both sides of each ring, and inserting the tree and the characters into the cuts.
 If this construction feels flimsy, feel free to make it sturdier by using scotch tape and small playdough containers underneath standees.
-Or better yet, create your own standee!
+Or better yet, brainstorm with your kid how to make your own standee!

 Books and Crafts